scrapy/scrapy/docs/topics/stats.rst

     :setting:`STATS_SDB_DOMAIN` setting.
 The domain will be created if it doesn't exist.

-    In addition to the existing stats keys the following keys are added at persitance time:
+    In addition to the existing stats keys, the following keys are added at persitance time:

         * ``spider``: the spider name (so you can use it later for querying stats for that spider)
-        * ``timestamp``: the timestamp when the stats were persisited
+        * ``timestamp``: the timestamp when the stats were persisted

-    Both the ``spider`` and ``timestamp`` are used for generating the SimpleDB item name in order to avoid overwriting stats of previous scraping runs.
+    Both the ``spider`` and ``timestamp`` are used to generate the SimpleDB item name in order to avoid overwriting stats of previous scraping runs.

-    As `required by SimpleDB`_, datetime's are stored in ISO 8601 format and numbers are zero-padded to 16 digits.
+    As `required by SimpleDB`_, datetimes are stored in ISO 8601 format and numbers are zero-padded to 16 digits.
 Negative numbers are not currently supported.